ultralytics/ultralytics/docs/yolov5/tutorials/multi_gpu_training.md

 ---
 comments: true
+description: Learn how to train your dataset on single or multiple machines using YOLOv5 on multiple GPUs.
+Use simple commands with DDP mode for faster performance.
 ---

 📚 This guide explains how to properly use **multiple** GPUs to train a dataset with YOLOv5 🚀 on single or multiple machine(s).